 One resident after the PGY-2 year will be offered the opportunity to spend a year doing investigative work.
 At the end of the year, that resident will reenter the clinical cycle at the PGY-3 level.
 Residents pursuing an academic career through fellowships have found this year extremely useful and productive.

-Senior residents rotate in three month blocks of time in the fields of pediatric surgery, trauma, cardiothoracic, and general surgery.
+Senior residents rotate in two month blocks of time in the fields of pediatric surgery, trauma, cardiothoracic, and general surgery.
 They are expected to "run" their services during this year.
 A rotation at a non-urban hospital is expected to familiarize the resident with practice in smaller communities and to provide a wide diversity of experience.
 The goal is to develop administrative skills and begin to learn the care of complex surgical problems.

 All rotations take place within the University of Tennessee Medical Center except pediatric surgery (Children's Hospital), and the rural hospital experience (Morristown-Hamblen Hospital).